Netflix/vmaf/resource/doc/ffmpeg.md

 # Using VMAF with FFmpeg

-After installing libvmaf, you can use it with FFmpeg.
-Under FFmpeg directory, configure, build and install FFmpeg with:
+After installing `libvmaf`, you can use it with [FFmpeg](http://ffmpeg.org/).
+Under the FFmpeg directory, configure, build and install FFmpeg with:

 ```bash
 ./configure --enable-libvmaf